jaspector

 Coordinate with MEGCO Inspections

-Typical inspection sequence: Standard construction inspection phases (foundation, framing, rough mechanical/electrical/plumbing, insulation, final).
+Typical sequence: Standard construction inspection phases (foundation, framing, rough mechanical/electrical/plumbing, insulation, final).
 Historic District exterior alterations require HDC pre-approval before work.
 Specific sequence for each permit type is included in the project-specific plan review requirements sheets.

-Do I need a building permit in Frostburg, MD?
+01 Do I need a building permit in Frostburg, MD?

 Building permits are required for: new construction (including prefabricated sheds, decks, garages, and additions), solar installations (roof-mount and ground-mount), remodeling or renovation involving structural modifications, grading, fences, signage, home occupations (Type B per Zoning Ordinance), business occupancy or relocation, demolition, temporary/mobile vendors, and burning.
 Major renovations with structural changes require permits.
 Retaining walls 30 inches or more above grade require a permit.
 Pools and hot tubs 24 inches or more in depth require a pool permit.
 Sediment and erosion control plans are required for disturbance exceeding 5,000 sq ft or 100 cubic yards.
 Converting a duplex to single-family requires a Renovation Permit.

-How much does a building permit cost in Frostburg, MD?
+02 How much does a building permit cost in Frostburg, MD?

+Building permit fees in Frostburg, MD are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Fee schedule referenced as current FY 25-26 Schedule of Municipal Fees; specific valuation-based or flat formula not published; contact Community Development for fee estimate.
 Plan check fee: MEGCO Inspections handles plan review; fees for plan review are negotiated or assessed through MEGCO as the third-party contractor.

-How do I apply for a building permit in Frostburg, MD?
+03 How do I apply for a building permit in Frostburg, MD?

-1. Confirm whether the project requires a permit using the Frostburg permit guide at https://www.frostburgcity.org/development/page/which-projects-require-permit.
+To apply for a building permit in Frostburg, MD, follow these steps: 1.
+Confirm whether the project requires a permit using the Frostburg permit guide at https://www.frostburgcity.org/development/page/which-projects-require-permit.
 2. Check zoning district using the online Frostburg Zoning Map and Section 3 of the City Zoning Ordinance for setback requirements.
 3. If the property is in the Historic District, determine whether a Certificate of Appropriateness from the Historic District Commission is also required before permit issuance.
 4. For multifamily or commercial projects, obtain Planning Commission approval before permit application.
 5. Download the applicable project-specific plan review requirements sheet (options: Commercial/Multifamily Development, Single-Family Homes and Additions, Accessory Structures, Retaining Walls, Solar Installations).
 6. Complete the Building Permit Application.
 Multifamily and commercial plans must be stamped by a licensed engineer or design professional.
 7. Submit plans and completed application through the iWorQ portal online, via email to jklink@frostburgcity.org, or in person at 37 S Broadway.
 8. City Planner performs zoning review; MEGCO Inspections, LLC performs plan review (typically 7-10 working days).
 9. City staff notify applicant of permit fees due; applicant pays fees through the portal or in person.
 10. Permit is issued upon payment; post permit at job site.
 11. Schedule all required inspections with MEGCO at least 24 hours in advance by calling 1-800-304-5942.

-How long does it take to get a building permit in Frostburg, MD?
+04 How long does it take to get a building permit in Frostburg, MD?

-What work is exempt from building permits in Frostburg, MD?
+05 What work is exempt from building permits in Frostburg, MD?

-How do I schedule a building inspection in Frostburg, MD?
+06 How do I schedule a building inspection in Frostburg, MD?

-Inspections can be scheduled via: MEGCO Inspections: 1-800-304-5942.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Frostburg, MD via: MEGCO Inspections: 1-800-304-5942.
 Schedule all building permit inspections at least 24 hours in advance..

-Other cities in Allegany County
+Other jurisdictions in Allegany County.

-View all Allegany County jurisdictions →
+All Allegany County jurisdictions →